openyou/openyou.org/_posts/2011-08-07-libfitbit-hangups.markdown

 article or Ubuntu Community talk!
 Been a bit slow around here lately, but hoping to get things booted back up.

-*UPDATE:* And, 2 hours after I post this, [I fix it myself][4].
-I wasn't resetting the USB device correctly, which meant we were getting weird configuration conflicts from the last session run.
-Fixing the device reset clears this, and libfitbit will now retreive information multiple times without having to completely un/replug the key.
-I'll write up a "rest of the things I need to do" post tomorrow to let everyone know what's next.

 It seems the most requested thing at the moment is a finalized version of [libfitbit][1].
 Currently, we're at v0.0.1, which was released in February and hardly worked.
 There's been a lot of progress since then,